 Did you have any programming experience before 42?

 No, but I wish I had.
 In my previous job I was doing a lot of sorting data in Excel, and a lot of times I had to do a lot of stuff manually because I didn’t know how to automate it.
 If I had more coding experience before I could have automated a lot of the stuff I did before, maybe half the stuff.
 In Taiwan, traditional factories are still transitioning to more modern data gathering.

 Did you have any robotics experience before 42?

-Not really, but I always liked to build stuff, and since I learned 3D modeling in college it is really easy to build what I want and print stuff out.
+Not really, but I always liked to build stuff.
+Since I learned 3D modeling in college it is really easy to build what I want and print stuff out.
 I had my 3D printer before I got to 42 so I had to ship it here from Taiwan.

 How did you hear about 42?

 I had a friend that was talking about these boot camps in San Francisco that are really popular.
 So I searched online for boot camps in this area and 42 came up.
 In the documentation, it said it was free so I decided to try it out.
 I did the online exams and got in.
 At the time I was living in Cupertino so it was really nearby.

 What did your family think about your decision to attend 42?